vfilimonov/co2meter/README.md

 	sudo apt-get install libavahi-compat-libdnssd-dev

+**Note**: It was reported, that newer version of zeroconf has [compatibility issues](https://github.com/vfilimonov/co2meter/issues/17), but reverting to 0.23 remediated this:

+	pip install -U zeroconf==0.23

 **Note**: Setup was tested on Python 3.5. `homekit` compatibility might not be available on Python 2.7 (see #7).